dentarg/auth0-blog/_posts/2016-12-19-introduction-to-progressive-web-apps-push-notifications-part-3.markdown

 **Note:** Ngrok outputs both `http` and `https` URLs, so feel free to use any of them.
 They still map to your local server.

-Now, once you have added the webhook, Github immediately does a test `POST` ping to the hook to determine if it is all properly set up.
+Now, once you have added the webhook, GitHub immediately does a test `POST` ping to the hook to determine if it is all properly set up.

 ![Delivery](https://cdn.auth0.com/blog/pwa/test_delivery.png)